kliu2python/mcp-portal/README.md

 curl -LO http://localhost:8000/tasks/<task_id>/log/download
 ```

+## Deploying to Kubernetes

+A set of manifests that mirror the docker-compose stack is available in [`k8s/mcp-portal.yaml`](k8s/mcp-portal.yaml).
+The accompanying [`k8s/README.md`](k8s/README.md) explains how to build/push the images, create the required secrets, and apply the manifests to a cluster.

 ## Backend API Enhancements

 - Redis now tracks active, completed, cancelled, and failed tasks along with their console output.